Search

 When one who has drifted away from God realizes their sins, and thanks Jesus for washing them away, and comes back to God, this is called repentance.

 All of us are lumps of sin.
-True repentance is to admit the following truth: that we are sinners before God, and that we cannot but sin all our lives and go to hell when we die; that we have to accept Jesus as our Savior by believing that He came to this world to save sinners like us, and that He took away all sins (through His baptism), died and was resurrected to save us.
+True repentance is to admit the following truth.
+We must admit that we are sinners before God, and that we cannot but sin all our lives and go to hell when we die.
+We must also admit that we have to receive Jesus by believing that He came to this world to save sinners like us, and that He took away all sins (through His baptism) and died and was resurrected to save us.
 True repentance is to give up our own thoughts and return to God (Acts 2:38).

-True repentance is to admit ourselves as complete sinners and to believe in Jesus, the Son of God, as our Savior who saved us from all our sins.
-In order to be saved and be washed of all sins, we must stop trying to be sanctified through our own works, and admit that we are complete sinners before God and His Laws.
-We then have to accept the Truth of His salvation, the gospel of the water and the Spirit, which Jesus gave us with His baptism and blood.
+True repentance is to acknowledge ourselves as complete sinners and to believe in Jesus, the Son of God, as our Savior who saved us from all our sins.
+In order to be saved and be washed of all sins, we must stop trying to be clean through our own works and admit that we are complete sinners before God and His Laws.
+We then have to accept the Truth of His salvation, the gospel of the water and the Spirit, the salvation which Jesus gave us with His baptism and blood.

-In other words, the baptism of Jesus, His crucifixion, and His resurrection have fulfilled God’s righteousness, His salvation of all sinners.
-Jesus came in the flesh, was baptized and crucified to wash away all our sins.
-Having complete faith in all these and believing that Jesus was resurrected to become the Savior of all those who believe in Him is true repentance and genuine faith.
+In other words, believe in the fact that the baptism of Jesus, His crucifixion, and His resurrection were the way to save sinners.
+Jesus came in the flesh and was baptized and was crucified to wash away all our sins.
+Having complete faith in all this and believing that Jesus was resurrected to become the Savior of all those who believe in Him is true repentance and genuine faith.

 • 10.
 Salvation

-Salvation in Christianity means ‘deliverance from the power or penalty of sin.’
-We receive salvation when we admit that we cannot but go to hell for our sins and believe that Jesus saved us from all our sins through His birth, baptism and the blood on the Cross.
+Salvation means ‘to be saved from drowning.’
+We receive salvation when we admit that we cannot but go to hell for our sins and believe that Jesus saved us from all our sins through His birth and baptism and the blood on the Cross.

-Those who become sinless by believing in the salvation of Jesus, the baptism and blood of Jesus, are called ‘the saved, the born-again, and the righteous.’
+Those who become cleansed of sins by believing in the salvation of Jesus, the baptism and blood of Jesus are called ‘the saved, the born again, the righteous.’

-We can apply the word ‘salvation’ to those who have been saved from all their sins, including the original sin and their daily sins, by believing in Jesus.
-Just as a drowning man is saved, one who is drowning in the sin of the world can be saved by believing in Jesus as their Savior, by believing in His baptism and blood, the words of the spiritual truth.
+We can use the word ‘salvation’ for those who have been saved from all their sins, including original sin and their daily sins, by believing in Jesus.
+Just as a drowning man is saved, the man drowning in the sin of the world can be saved by believing in Jesus as their Savior, by believing in His baptism and blood, by believing in the words of the spiritual truth.

 • 11.
 Born again

-It means ‘to be born the second time.’
-A sinner is born again and becomes righteous when they are saved spiritually by believing in the baptism of Jesus and His Cross.
+It means ‘to be born the second time’.
+A sinner is born again when they are saved spiritually by believing in the baptism of Jesus and in His Cross.

-We can spiritually be born again by believing in the baptism and the blood of Jesus.
-The born-again are those who have been washed of all their sins and “who eagerly wait for Him He will appear a second time, apart from sin, for salvation” (Hebrews 9:28).
+We are born again spiritually by believing in the baptism and the blood of Jesus.
+The born again are those who have been washed of all their sins and are ‘without sin, waiting for Jesus’ coming’.

-The redemption Jesus gave us can be ours through the faith in His baptism and blood.
-As prophesied in the Old Testament, Jesus Himself saved all people from sin.
+The redemption Jesus gave man is through the faith in His baptism and blood (as recorded in the New Testament) that Jesus Himself would save all people from sin.
 The redemption in the Bible points to the washing away of sins through faith in the baptism of Jesus and His blood.
-All sins were passed onto Jesus, so there is no longer any sin in the hearts of humankind.
+All sins were passed on to Jesus, so there is no longer any sin in the hearts of humankind.

-We can call ourselves the redeemed and the righteous only after passing all our sins onto Jesus through faith in His baptism.
+We can declare ourselves saved and righteous only when we hand over all our sins to Jesus through the baptism of Jesus.

 • 13.
 Jesus Christ

-JESUS: ‘The Savior who saved all people from their sins and the punishment for those sins.’
+JESUS: “For He will save His people from their sins” (Matthew 1:21).
 Jesus refers to the Savior, the One who has saved all people from their sins.

-Jesus Christ was all of these.
-He did the work of all of these.
+Jesus Christ was all these.
 We have to believe in Jesus as the King, the Prophet, and the Priest who brought us redemption and salvation.
 Thus, we come to call Him ‘Jesus Christ.’
 He was the heavenly High Priest who saved us from all the sins of the world with His baptism and blood.

 Therefore, He is the King of all who believe in Him.
-He makes us realize our sins when we come before Him.
-He taught us that we are sinners from the time of our ancestors; that as the descendants of sinners, we were born sinners, and as a result, we are under the judgment of God.
+And He makes us realize our sins when we come before Him.
+He taught us that we are sinners from the time of our ancestors, that as the descendants of sinners, we were born sinners, and that as a result, we are under the judgment of God.

 He also taught us that we are washed of our sins through His baptism and blood.
 He did all these works for us sinners.

-The reason God gave us His commandments was to make us realize our sins.
-We can never keep all His commandments, so we must humbly accept the fact that we are sinners before we believe in Jesus.
+The reason God gave us His commandments is to make us realize our sins.
+We can never keep all His Commandments, so we must humbly accept the fact that we are sinners before we believe in Jesus.
+We must never commit the sin of arrogance by trying to live by His commandments.
 We are all sinners and God knows that we can never live according to His Law.
-So, He came down to this world as a man, was baptized and judged on the Cross.
-Trying to live by His commandments is the sin of arrogance.
-We shouldn’t do that.
+So He came down to this world as a man and was baptized and judged on the Cross.

-The Law shows us how perfect and holy God is, as well as how weak we human beings truly are.
-In other words, the holiness and perfection of God is revealed in the Law of God.
+The Law shows how perfect the law of God is, as well as how weak we human beings truly are.
+At the same time, the holiness and perfection of God are revealed in the law of God.

 • 15.
-The Jordan River, where Jesus was baptized
+The Jordan in which Jesus was baptized

-The Jordan River rapidly flows into the Dead Sea.
+The Jordan River rapidly flows into the Dead Sea, where no living thing exists.
 The surface of the Dead Sea is about 400 meters lower than sea level.
-Therefore, the water in the Dead Sea cannot flow anywhere; it is locked in the Dead Sea.
+Therefore, the water of the Dead Sea cannot flow anywhere, being locked in the Dead Sea.

 Therefore, the Jordan River is the river of washing away sins, the river where sinners die.
 In short, it is the river of redemption where all the sins of the world were washed away through His baptism, the passing of sins on to Jesus.